Skip to main content

 “About what?”
 Pratap frowned at her.
 She pointed at the door as he turned a little awkwardly.

-“Well Dadabhai, not everyone was your soon-to-be wife.”
+“Well, Dadabhai, not everyone was your soon-to-be wife.”
 Heer’s words rang like an alarm in his head.
-It was not until that moment that Pratap realized the kind of commitment he was getting into.
+It was not until that moment that Pratap realised the kind of commitment he was getting into.
 Yes, he loved Ajabdeh.
-He never accepted that aloud but he did, and he didn’t want to lose her.
+He never accepted that aloud, but he did, and he didn’t want to lose her.
 But the mere word and tag of marriage were disturbing.
 Something suddenly bothered him.

 “If at all?”
 Shakti caught her words.
 “You mean you had no plan of…”

 “Dadabhai said the same.
-Had it not been for our plan you two wouldn’t have agreed!”
-Shakti chuckled as Ajabdeh snapped “What plan?”
-Shakti realized that words once spoken couldn’t be taken back.
+Had it not been for our plan, you two wouldn’t have agreed!”
+Shakti chuckled as Ajabdeh snapped, “What plan?”
+Shakti realised that words once spoken couldn’t be taken back.
 He gulped at her cold stare.

 “A plan?”
 Pratap had allowed Ajabdeh to speak first.
 He couldn’t believe that their families had tricked them.